yiisoft/di/README.md

 ## Specifying metadata for non-array definitions

-In order to specify some metadata, such as in cases of "resetting services state" or "container tags" above, for non-array definitions, the following syntax could be used:
+To specify some metadata, such as in cases of "resetting services state" or "container tags," for non-array definitions, you could use the following syntax:

 ```php
 LogTarget::class => [